Last Updated on

 Have you wondered why your child cries more often than other kids her age on minor issues?
-Well, you have a sensitive little one.
-Handling a highly sensitive child requires a lot of patience and understanding.
-So how do you do it?
-You still haven’t been able to figure it out?
-Well, here is an article to help you do just that.
+Well, you have a sensitive little one, and you must have already realised how challenging it can get to manage a sensitive child.
+It requires a lot of patience and understanding.
+If you still haven’t been able to figure out how to manage your sensitive child, you will find this article pretty helpful.

 A highly sensitive child is born with a sensitive nervous system which reacts quickly to even the smallest of situations which may hardly hold any importance to others.
 Such a child is quick to react to everything and thinks anything and everything with a lot of depth.
 They also get easily overwhelmed by seeing others in emotional distress.
 Such children are either very calm, introvert and fairly easy to raise or are very active, stubborn and very demanding by nature.
 It is usually seen that all highly sensitive children are hypersensitive to their emotional and physical environment.

-Many parents seeing their child get overwhelmed or distressed easily may often wonder “is my child highly sensitive?”
-It is usually seen that over sensitive child symptoms are usually visible in an individual from a very young age.
+Many parents, upon seeing their children get overwhelmed or distressed easily may often wonder “is my child highly sensitive?”
+It is usually seen that the symptoms of an over-sensitive child are usually visible in an individual from a very young age.
 Listed below are 12 signs of a highly sensitive child.

-HSC are very empathetic towards others and they always place other’s emotional needs before their own.
+Children who are highly sensitive are very empathetic towards others, and they always place other’s emotional needs before their own.
 As a result, they usually take in other’s emotional pain which affects their physical, mental and emotional well-being.

-They are so emotional by nature that they are always ruled by their heart rather than their head.
-They are too empathetic by nature.
+They are so emotional by nature that they are always ruled by their heart, rather than their head.
+Therefore, their first instinct is to follow their heart.

 Such children have an intense dislike for violence or something like a horror movie.
 They will quite naturally stay away from fights and arguments.

-A child who is highly sensitive will quite often complain and whine at the slightest of problems like an itchy clothing, seams in her socks or even labels brushing against her skin.
+Children who are highly sensitive will quite often complain and whine at the slightest of problems like itchy clothing, seams in the socks or even labels brushing against their skin.

-She abhors change.
-The slightest change in her room, house or surrounding may make her feel uncomfortable.
+They abhor change.
+The slightest change in their room, house or surroundings may make them feel uncomfortable.

-You may often see her getting startled when there is a loud noise.
-Noisy surroundings are a complete no-no for an HSC.
+You may often see them getting startled when there is loud noise.
+Noisy surroundings are a complete no-no for highly sensitive children.

-She may often ask you deep, provoking questions which may amaze adults.
+They may often ask deep, provoking questions which may amaze adults.
 They also think a lot and observe a lot around them.
-This makes them ask a volley of questions which more often than not leaves the adults irritated.
+This makes them ask a volley of questions, which, more often than not, leaves the adults irritated.

-She may have a special affinity towards animals.
-Death of a pet at home may make her depressed for days.
-Love towards animals may be so intense that seeing anyone being cruel towards an animal may make her angry.
+They may have a special affinity towards animals.
+Death of a pet at home may make a highly sensitive child depressed for days.
+Love towards animals may be so intense that seeing anyone being cruel towards an animal may make them angry.

-Having a highly sensitive kid at home may be difficult at times and frustrating at other times.
-It may be a challenge for parents to raise HSC.
-However, it is important that you understand them and accept them as they are.
+Having a highly sensitive kid at home may be difficult or even frustrating at times.
+It may be a challenge for parents to raise highly sensitive children.
+However, it is important that parents understand them and accept them as they are.
 They are highly intelligent beings with a great sense of humour.
 They are very intuitive and are great observers.
-They are gifted with empathy for others which make them priceless.
+They are also gifted with empathy for others which make them unique.

 Listed below are some parenting strategies for a highly sensitive child which may help you to deal with your sensitive little one.

 The most important thing for a parent to do with a highly sensitive kid is to understand her and accept her as she is.
-An HSC needs some space and time of her own to recharge herself up.
+A highly sensitive child needs some space and time of her own to recharge herself.
 For her, it is as important as breathing.

 A common question many parents ask is how to help a highly sensitive child?
-Well, all you need to do is understand and empathize with them.
-It is important to understand that having an HSC at home means more startles, more emotional flare-ups, more hurts, and more wailings.
-It is human for parents of such a kid to feel frustrated at times and lose their patience but you need to keep it in check.
+Well, all you need to do is understand and empathise with them.
+It is important to understand that having a highly sensitive child at home means more startles, more emotional flare-ups, more hurts, and more wailings.
+It is human for parents of such kids to feel frustrated at times and lose their patience, but you need to keep it in check.

 Never be apologetic to people for her idiosyncrasies.
-She is born with it and apologizing to people every now and then near her will make her feel that her emotions, empathy, sensitivity or the way she feels or behaves is something which is not right.
+She is born with it and apologising to people every now and then near her will make her feel that her emotions, empathy, sensitivity or the way she feels or behaves are not right.
 This may result in bringing her self-esteem down.

-Making her do something that she detests or fears very slowly can help her to overcome the dislike or fear of the thing or situation.
+Making your highly sensitive child do something she detests or fears can help her overcome the fear of the thing or situation.
 However, this should be done at a gradual pace and not in a hurried manner.